A low power factor affects electric utilities differently. I’ll show the impact through a simple utility power factor penalty calculation.

-You can see how the added kVAR improves the power factor.
-Also, how the kVA drastically drops.
+Take a look at the power triangle below.
+You can see how the added kVAR improves the power factor, and the kVA drops significantly.

 = 5,263.16 kVAR – 1,631.58 kVAR = 3,631.58 kVAR

-The installation cost of a capacitor per kVAR let’s estimate to be $40.00.
+We’ll estimate the installation cost of a capacitor per kVAR to be $40.00.

-Now, we calculate the loss reduction using the following math:
+Next, let’s calculate the loss reduction using the following formula:

 (Monthly energy usage) x (Estimated 2% loss) x (Loss varies per ) x (kWh + Fuel cost adjustment) = 3,750,000 x 0.02 x 0.38 x ($0.35 + $0.006) = $10,146.00

-Now, let’s add up the total savings per month.
+Finally, let’s add up the total monthly savings:

 Total savings per month: $24,020.00 + $12,010.00 + $10,146.00 = $46,176.00